 Is Racquetball A Good Workout?

 It is a good workout.
-A great way to lose weight is to play racquetball.
+Away to lose weight is to play racquetball.
 As a calorie-burning sport, racquetball improves balance, hand-eye coordination, and improves heart health.

 Are Racquetballs Hollow?